mal-omari/Duck_Busters/README.md

 4. Run duck_hunt_main.py

 ## Relevent Functions
 When running through the terminal, some arguments can be passed to setup the game.
-Please refer to table below for arguments.
+Please refer to table below for commands.
 |Command|Name|Description|
 |--|--|--|
 |-m|Move Type|Setting the type of coordinate.
 Absolute, Relative, or Manual (Default = Relative)|